 While this can feel really hard, it's also an immense privilege.
 Just by being, we can show the people around us that we aren't all the same.
 This can feel like a big pressure that we don't always want, but ultimately this is the hand we've been dealt and we can use it to help others.
 Sharing your difference can help others accept their own, or help educate them about the fact that our differences don't define us.

 I recently found an old worksheet from my lower school days where you had to write about yourself.
 One of the questions was something like ‘What do I like about myself?’.
 I had written that I liked my nose because it was ‘special’.
 Sadly, this uplifting attitude deteriorated as I grew up and faced the self-conscious anxiety of teenagehood.
 This wasn't helped by society's limited representations of 'normal'.
 It took a long time (and treatment) for me to feel comfortable and accept my differences.

 Seeing my eight-year-old answer reminded me how we should feel.
 We're born unique, we're born ‘special’ and we shouldn't let the lack of representation in our lives make us feel any different.
 Realistically we're all different (we're all special), no one is 'normal'.
 This idea can just be used to make us feel inadequate and wrong when in fact 'normal' doesn't exist.

 Dealing with the normality of being different

-While yes we're all different, we're all special and no one is 'normal', I get it though, there will be days when we feel isolated because of our differences - on these days it can be useful to remember that 1 in 700 people are born with a cleft.
-If the world's population is around 7.8 billion, that means there are at least 11 million other people who have a cleft.
+While yes we're all different, we're all special and no one is 'normal', I get it that there will be days when we feel isolated because of our differences.
+On these days it can be useful to remember that 1 in 700 people are born with a cleft.
+If the world's population is around 8 billion, that means there are at least 11 million other people who have a cleft.
 They might also feel different and a bit isolated sometimes.
 But there are over 11 million of us born with the same difference!
 While we may not be able to see others with a cleft every day, we know they're out there.
 We don't need to feel so alone when so many of us were born the same way and share one of our differences.